-While understanding that strict segregation of accounting duties is optimum, it is difficult to achieve in an organization with only 7 employees.
-We will continue to rely on the City of Minneapolis to oversee all bank transactions and maintain all vendor information while ensuring that management and the YCB Board members are aware of the findings.
+While understanding that strict segregation of accounting duties is optimum, it is difficult to achieve in an organization with only 6 employees.
+We will continue to rely on the City of Minneapolis to oversee all bank transactions and maintain all vendor information while ensuring that management and the YCB Board members are aware of the finding.
+Anticipated Completion Date: